-The Division of Air Resource Management is charged with the protection and management of Florida’s air resource, including air quality monitoring, permitting and ensuring compliance of emission sources, and implementing the Siting Acts.
+The Division of Air Resource Management is charged with the protection and management of Florida’s air resource, including air quality monitoring; permitting; ensuring compliance of emission sources; and implementing the Siting Acts.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.